cfenzo/resizeListener.js/README.md

 resizeListener.js
 ==============

-Listen to `resize` on HTML elements.
+Listen to `resize` on HTML elements (with polling-fallback for SVG elements).

+1,231 bytes minified+gzip

 ### Use
 ```javascript